 Despite some governmental policies to increase women's participation in political life, their involvement remains low.
 While quotas mandate that a certain percentage of candidates be women, these requirements sometimes remain unmet.
-The State Great Khural (SGK - see p.
-5 of Political and Social Relations) even decreased its minimum female candidate quota from 30% to 20% in 2016.
-As of 2023, just 13 of 76 (17%) seats in the SGK are held by women, lower than rates in China (25%) and the US (29%) but comparable to Russia (16%).
+The State Great Khural (SGK) (see Political and Social Relations) even decreased its minimum female candidate quota from 30% to 20% in 2016.
+As of 2024, just 32 of 126 (25%) seats in the SGK are held by women, comparable to rates in China (26%) and the US (29%) but higher than Russia (19%).
 Further, women occupy just three ministerial cabinet positions.